She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 He kissed her forehead.

-They had found something better.
+They had found something sturdier.

-And that, Mariana thought, was miracle enough.
+And for Mariana, that was miracle enough.

 Loading